-Masters in Public Administration &Public Policy Degree Programs
+Masters in Public Policy & Public Administration Degree Programs in Buffalo

 Masters in Public Administration and Policy: Overview

 The degrees encompassed by Masters in Public Administration and Policy programs include the Masters in Public Administration (MPA), Masters in Public Policy (MPP), Masters in Government Policy and many other unique programs such as the Masters in Public Policy and Administration (MPPA).

 What Could One Do With a Masters in Public Policy & Administration?

 A masters degree in public administration and policy might prepare students to pursue careers in the private, public, and nonprofit sectors and all levels of government.
 The variety of public administration masters programs provides a dynamic opportunity for each student to select an analytical and/or administrative angle to leadership within local, national and international levels.